 Welcome to our roundup of the best Terraria mods.
-Now that Terraria has received its final big update, Journey's End, it's never been a better time to hop into its thousands of user-made mods—a list which spans the suitably sublime to the outright bizarre.
+Now Terraria's final big update Journey's End has come and gone, it's a great time to hop into its thousands of user-made mods—a list which spans the suitably sublime to the outright bizarre.

 The following Terraria mods offer but a smattering of our favourites, which add new soundtracks, quests, items, settings and overhauls to Re-Logic's two-dimensional adventure playground.
 Heck, there're even mods in here which transform the game into fully-fledged RPGs, so you're bound to find something that tickles your fancy.
 Have fun experimenting!

 Step 1: Download tModLoader